Orasund/elm-tracery/README.md

             Random.step generator seed
             |> Tuple.first
     )
---> "I have a black dog named Johnny and a parrot named Charles.
-I love Johnny the most.
-It's the best black dog in the world."
+--> "I have a black cat named Charles and a parrot named Charlie.
+I love Charles the most.
+It's the best black cat in the world."
 ```

 ## Differences to the original Tracery